 You’ve probably noticed that, a lot of the time, even when you can’t understand exactly what your toddler is trying to tell you by listening, you can figure it out from the context.
 Sometimes, though, even context may not be able to end the mystery.
 When this happens, you may be able to figure it out by:

-- Asking him if he can describe it another way.
-If he is having trouble with a specific word, he may have other words he knows how to say that could describe what’s going on.
+- Asking them if they can describe it another way.
+If they are having trouble with a specific word, they may have other words they know how to say that could describe what’s going on.

-- Asking him to slow down, open his mouth really wide when he talks, and try again.
+- Asking them to slow down, open their mouth really wide when they talk, and try again.
 This strategy will probably work best if you spend some time when you’re understanding each other perfectly well playing a game where you repeat sentences back and forth to each other, first faster and faster till it’s too fast, then slower and slower until it’s too slow, and then just right.

 - Playing twenty questions!
-Not literally, since it could take a whole lot more than twenty of them to get to the bottom of the mystery of what Baby is trying to tell you, but by asking him yes-or-no questions about what he wants.
+Not literally, since it could take a whole lot more than twenty of them to get to the bottom of the mystery of what Baby is trying to tell you, but by asking them yes-or-no questions about what they want.

 - Bowen, C. (2011).
 Table1: Intelligibility.
 Retrieved June 14 2017. http://www.speech-language-therapy.com/http://www.speech-language-therapy.com/index.php?option=com_content&view=article&id=29:admin&catid=11:admin&Itemid=117.